Faizanamin/Linux-Unix-Commands/Commands.md

 ## Listing Hidden Files and Normal Files
 - `ls -al`
--If you want ot see the list of all files with all hidden files in the Current directory system in Linux
+-If you want to see the list of all files with all hidden files in the Current directory system in Linux or UNIX ,

 ## Creating & Viewing Files
 -To create a new file, use the command\